ofabel/pytm-bootstrap/docs/best-practice.md

 3. Only pass primitives, tuples, dictionaries and lists as action parameters.
 4. Don't pass secret values (e.g. solutions) as action parameters.
 5. Test your exercises well with unit and manual tests.
+6. Organize your exercises according to their dependencies.
+7. Use the {meth}`entrypoint <pytmlib.decorators.entrypoint>` decorator to group and organize exercises.